pranitastudent/Guju-FODMAP-CookBook/README.md

 ` app.config["MONGO_URI]= mongosrv added `

 <p> A tasks collection and user collection was created under the task_manager database with the fields and field types outlined in the Database Scheme.
 In the user collection, each record for a user,  the password was hashed in the registration function using werkzeug security.
-The password is seen as hashed in the Mongo database.</p>
+The password is stored as a hashed password in the Mongo database.</p>

 ### Deployment
 <ul>